2010 Sacramento Mountain Lions season

-The 2010 Sacramento Mountain Lions season was the second season for the Sacramento Mountain Lions and the first since relocating from the San Francisco Bay Area.
+The 2010 Sacramento Mountain Lions season was the second season for the Sacramento Mountain Lions and the first season after the team relocated from the San Francisco Bay Area.
 The team finished with a 4–4 record and third in the league.

 Offseason

 After unusually poor attendance at the California Redwoods' 2009 home games (the team was the only one to not have a single game with an attendance of over 10,000 fans), the Redwoods announced they would be leaving AT&T Park in San Francisco for either San Jose, California or Sacramento, California.
 Sacramento (and Hornet Stadium) was ultimately chosen, and the team was renamed the "Sacramento Mountain Lions" in a fan contest.